-- Manipulate symbolic logical forms. - Write mathematical proofs, especially for results from basic set theory. - Write simple programs in the SML programming language.
+- Manipulate symbolic logical forms. - Write mathematical proofs, especially for results from basic set theory. - Write programs in the functional style using the Python programming language.

 This course also fulfills the AAQR thematic core tag in the Christ at the Core curriculum.
-In terms of the AAQR learning outcomes at the end of this course you should be able to
+In terms of the AAQR learning outcomes, at the end of this course you should be able to

-- Capture and model phenomena in nature, culture, and the human-built world using sets, relations, and functions as well as SML datatypes.
-(AAQR LO # 1) - Devise, implement (in the SML programming language), and test solutions to algorithmic problems, using symbolic logic (especially quantification) to analyze the problem and synthesize a solution.
+- Capture and model phenomena in nature, culture, and the human-built world using sets, relations, and functions as well as Python functions and types.
+(AAQR LO # 1) - Devise, implement (in the Python programming language), and test solutions to algorithmic problems, using symbolic logic (especially quantification) to analyze the problem and synthesize a solution.
 (AAQR LO #2) - To write formal proofs for propositions about sets, relations, functions, and the correctness of algorithms.
 (AAQR LO #3)